 5 Chili Crab

-It is not really that spicy but the taste is deliciously unique and will make you want to wipe up all the extra gravy with fried buns, called mantous.
+It’s not really that spicy.
+The taste is deliciously unique and will make you want to wipe up all the extra gravy with fried buns, called mantous.

 Michelin-Starred Restaurants in Singapore